 Indeed, on the day of the game, the streets surrounding the Stadium of Light also have restrictions, except for residents.
 Although there are a small amount of parking places close to the Stadium of Light, you need to know where they are.
 Local people obviously know these places.
-But, be aware that the authorities regularly ticket in those streets with restrictions.
-So, for some people the Park and Ride scheme might be a better option.
+But, be aware that the authorities regularly ticket in those streets where there are restrictions.
+So, for some people, the Park and Ride scheme might be a better option.

 Park and Ride: Indeed, there are multiple park and ride car parks.
 Likewise, one such place is Sunderland Enterprise Park.
 This facility has clear road signs from Wessington Way (A1231 off the A19).
 Moreover, with buses leaving every five minutes, the service is good and well worth using.

 Park and Walk: The University of Sunderland has let SAFC use their car parks on match days.
 But, there may be a charge.
 However, the walk to the ground can be much easier this way.
 So, look out for signs for the University car parks at both Chester Road (A183) and St Peters.